allen3325/Meeting-Recorder/README.md

 # GPT Demo Meeting Recorder

-This project provides a minimal example of recording audio in the browser, transcribing it with a speech-to-text model and letting GPT summarize the conversation.
+This project provides a minimal example of recording audio in the browser, transcribing it with a speech-to-text model and letting LLM summarize the conversation.

 ## Requirements